christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 TODO this is nice to have, remove if not enough time to mention this.
 If yes, reference (https://arxiv.org/pdf/1810.03357.pdf and https://arxiv.org/pdf/1904.04098.pdf)

+### Summary

+In this chapter, we have shown that replication always involves tradeoffs.
+There are several theorems that state that you cannot have consistency at the same time with full availability and low latency.
+Several important consistency models have been discussed, including their tradeoffs and limitations.
+It was shown that the limitations strongly depend on the use cases of the replicated data store.
+Finally, relevant replication protocols were discussed with respect to these consistency models, both from a theoretical and practical point of view.
+We presented protocols that are heavily used in production systems such as Paxos, CRDTs, blockchain consensus protocols or Viewstamped Replication, as well as historic protocols such as ROWA and primary-copy that are only in expectional use as of today.

+In the next chapter, we will take a closer look at one specific protocol for replicating state machines with strong consistency that yields interesting properties for our work: the Raft consensus protocol.